 All maternity units, of whatever designation, must provide facilities for the care of unexpectedly sick or preterm newborn babies.
-Ensuring that all staff are familiar with the principles of newborn resuscitation and receive regular training updates is key.
+Ensuring that all staff are familiar with the principles of newborn resuscitation (22) and receive regular training updates is key.
+The importance of support for the mother and her family must be recognised at all times.